-- Purpose: Use of surveillance cameras in an enclosed location that is not accessible to the public.
-Origin of the pictures: Federal Planning Bureau, 47 – 49 Kunstlaan/Avenue des Arts in 1000 Brussels, floors 1 to 7 and level -3B.
-Place of data processing: Federal Planning Bureau, 47-49 Kun-stlaan/Avenue des Arts, in 1000 Brussels.
+- Purpose: Use of surveillance cameras in an enclosed location that is partly accessible to the public.
+Origin of the pictures: Federal Planning Bureau, 47 – 49 Kunstlaan/Avenue des Arts in 1000 Brussels, floors 1 to 7, ground floor and basements.
+Place of data processing: Federal Planning Bureau, 47-49 Kunstlaan/Avenue des Arts, in 1000 Brussels.
 Purpose: surveillance and monitoring.
-Legal basis: Act of 21 March 2007 on the installation and use of surveillance cameras.
+Legal basis: Act of 21 March 2007 on the installation and use of surveillance cameras and Royal Decree of 8 May 2018 on the notifications of installation and use of surveillance cameras.

 - Categories of data subjects: personnel, guests, visitors, technical and administrative staff of the owner, intruders.

 - Categories of data recipients: justice and police services and the filmed person.

 - Picture retention period: 8 days in the registration system, a maximum of one month for the images that are extracted from the system and that cannot serve as evidence for an act that could have judicial consequences.

 - Information and rights of data subjects: pictograms on the premises.

 - The surveillance cameras are reported to the police services.